Thank you for reading our post, please rate this article at the end.

 Handheld GPS System

-Who says only vehicles need a GPS system?
+Who says only vehicles need a GPS?
 This GPS is suitable for people who love camping and hiking.
 It is like a very advanced compass or digital map.
-Compared to those classic tools for navigation, the handheld GPS offers convenience that you cannot get from a compass or a map.
+Compared to those classic navigation tools, the handheld GPS offers convenience you cannot get from a compass or a map.

-It is hard to pinpoint your exact location using a compass or a map.
-With a GPS system, you know exactly where you are.
-It also informs you of the levels of elevation as well as other important aspects of the area’s topography.
+It isn’t easy to pinpoint your exact location using a compass or a map.
+With a GPS, you know exactly where you are.
+It also informs you of the elevation levels and other important aspects of the area’s topography.

-You can access waypoints to get the location of a campsite, fishing site, and safe passage.
-It increases outdoor safety as it prevents you from getting lost in unfamiliar territory.
-Rescuers can easily find you in emergency cases since your GPS can pinpoint where you are.
+You can access waypoints to find the location of a campsite, fishing site, or safe passage.
+This increases outdoor safety by preventing you from getting lost in unfamiliar territory.
+Rescuers can easily find you in emergencies since your GPS can pinpoint your location.

-You can use a portable GPS when traveling on foot or in a vehicle.
-They are typically not pocket-sized and usually measure around 4 inches and weigh about 10 ounces.
-They are very convenient to use, you can attach them to your backpack when hiking or just place them in your car compartments.
-You can also attach it to your pet’s collar to keep track of its location.
+A portable GPS can be used when traveling on foot or in a vehicle.
+They are typically not pocket-sized, measuring around 4 inches and weighing about 10 ounces, but they are very convenient.
+You can attach them to your hiking backpack or in your car compartments.
+You can also attach them to your pet’s collar to keep track of its location.

-As its name suggests, a pocket GPS is a small lightweight GPS device that you slip inside your pocket.
-Do not be deceived by its size though, as it normally costs more than your portable GPS.
+As its name suggests, a pocket GPS is a small, lightweight device that you slip inside your pocket.
+Do not be deceived by its size, though, as it normally costs more than your portable GPS.

 Sports GPS System and watches

-This GPS system is suitable for those who love sports.
-There are GPS trackers now that can measure your steps or pacing, the distance you have covered in walking or running, and even the number of calories you burned.
+This GPS is suitable for those who love sports.
+GPS trackers can now measure your steps or pacing, the distance you have covered in walking or running, and even the number of calories you burned.

 Sailors would find those GPS models designed for marine conditions especially useful.
 They no longer have to study and interpret the position of the stars to know where they are.
-Sailors can relax and enjoy their sailing trip even on a cloudy night with no stars as the GPS system will do the tracking and locating for them.
+Sailors can relax and enjoy their sailing trip even on a cloudy night with no stars, as the GPS will track and locate them.
 Most marine GPS includes a database that can detect water buoys and sound signals.

-For those with an active lifestyle, GPS watches are now available so you will not have to give up your most loved sports.
+GPS watches are now available for those with an active lifestyle, so you will not have to give up your most loved sports.
 Those watches also feature a compass.
-The GPS watches function as tiny computers on your wrist, giving you your needed benefits.
+The GPS watches function as tiny computers on your wrist, giving you the necessary benefits.

 The downside to this cool system is the size of its screen.
 Considering that it is a watch, the display is small.
 You probably would need new models frequently to accomplish your tasks.